 Out of the primordial soup comes A Primitive Evolution.
 (A.P.E.)
-Given the gift of sentience they are here to create a constantly evolving soundtrack to our world using rocks, hardwood and metal.
-Now developing their next mutation with the production of their latest album Becoming.
+Given the gift of sentience, they are here to create a constantly evolving soundtrack to our world using their brand of dark electronic metal.
+They are now undergoing their next mutation with the production of their latest album Becoming.
 Recorded at their self-built Desolation Studios in Toronto, ON the album features collaborations with writer/producer Ian D’Sa (Billy Talent) and Audio Engineer Kenny Luong (Metric).
 The band has partnered with Metropolis Records, the band and label unleashed “Becoming” together, worldwide on October 5th.
 2018.
 Known to be raw and visceral with soul and beauty A Primitive Evolution is best consumed live and/or at extremely loud volumes.

 Some things that were written about them:

 -These kids know how to birth an earworm. -Rue Morgue Magazine

 -Toronto’s ‘A Primitive Evolution’ are characterized by their raw, honest musical output and visionary “Alice in Wonderland-esque” music videos.
 A rock act that puts in effort and passion in all ways and all directions. -Rawramp Magazine

 -The Prize is born.
 A Primitive Evolution’s second record vibrates with soul, grit, rock and eerie goodness. -Scallywag Magazine

 -Epic is pretty much the only way to describe A Primitive Evolution’s music. -Punk Globe Magazine